 Contrary to popular belief, small dog breeds actually need more calories per pound than large dog breeds do.
-This is because toy breeds have a faster metabolism rate and therefore will burn calories at a faster rate.
+This is because toy breeds have a faster metabolic rate and therefore will burn calories more quickly.

 Always make sure that your teacup Maltipoo has a diet full of high-quality protein.
 The first ingredient in the food should be a protein source.
 However, this should be real protein, such as chicken, lamb, turkey, or fish, instead of meat by-products.
 By-products are of lower quality and are often made up of more fat content than protein.

-Also, look for a food with vegetables and vitamins within it to ensure that they’re always getting enough nutrition.
-Prevent purchasing any food that features additives or filler ingredients as these do nothing for your dog and can actually upset their digestive systems.
+Look for a food with vegetables and vitamins within it to ensure that your pup is always getting enough nutrition.
+Avoid purchasing any food that features additives or filler ingredients as these do nothing for your dog and can actually upset their digestive systems.

 Teacup Maltipoos need to eat two meals a day instead of one large meal.

 Conclusion for Which Maltipoo Size?
 Teacup, Toy, or Mini